dxaginfo/basketball-game-simulator/README.md

 5. Use the simulation speed slider to control playback speed
 6. Save your favorite rule sets as presets for future use

-## Customizable Rules
+## Simulation Insights

-- **Scoring**: Modify point values for 3-pointers, 2-pointers, and free throws
+The simulation engine analyzes how rule changes impact:

+- Pace of play
+- Scoring frequency
-- **Time Rules**: Adjust quarter length and shot clock duration
+- Game length
-- **Team Settings**: Change the number of players per team and foul-out limits
-- **Advanced Rules**: Toggle bonus rules, three-second violations, and more
+- Player fatigue
+- Comeback potential

-## Tech Stack
+## Built With

 - HTML5, CSS3 (with Tailwind CSS)
 - Vanilla JavaScript
 - SVG for court visualization

-## Development
+## Try It Out

-This is a client-side application with no server dependencies.
-To run locally:
+You can experiment with the Basketball Game Mechanics Simulator by:

-1. Clone the repository
+1. Cloning this repository
-2. Open `index.html` in your browser
+2. Opening `index.html` in your browser
+3. No build steps or dependencies required!

+## Educational Value

+This simulator is perfect for:
+- Basketball coaches exploring strategic adjustments
+- League officials evaluating potential rule changes
+- Students learning about game theory and simulation
+- Basketball enthusiasts curious about "what if" rule scenarios

 ## License